You don't have to train yourself to death to smile during a race.

 1. Do 3-6 rides (30-90 minutes) per week

-If it seems simple, it’s because it is.
-That’s the point.
-The simpler the plan, the easier it will be to stick to.
-This is what kept me consistent.
 There's a lot of flexibility too.
-You can choose the number of rides per week and the time on the bike to accommodate your fitness level and life circumstances.
+The number of rides per week and the time on the bike can be tweaked accommodate your fitness level, schedule, and life circumstances.
 You don’t have to stress about anything besides riding regularly.

-To prepare for Unbound Gravel last year, I tried to ride my bike 4-5 days a week.
-I did both indoor and outdoor rides and fit them in whenever I could — early morning, lunch, or after my kid went to bed.
-The vast majority of my rides were done at an easy pace and were only about an hour long.
-My Sundays were generally reserved for a long (5+ hour) endurance ride.
-I didn't do more than one long ride per week.
-By doing this, I managed to get fit enough to beat my goal finish time for both Unbound and SBT GRVL.
+To prepare for a 200-mile event like Unbound Gravel, I try to ride my bike 4-5 days a week.
+I do both indoor and outdoor rides and fit them in whenever I can — early morning, lunch, or after my kid goes to bed.
+The vast majority of my rides are done at an easy pace and are only about an hour long.
+My Sundays are generally reserved for a longer (4+ hour) endurance ride.
+I personally don't do more than one long ride per week.

 If your goal is to complete long-distance events that are 100 miles or more, I consider 3 rides per week the bare minimum.
 Both Coach Johann and Coach Frank said that 5 one-hour rides per week is a good starting point for moderately fit cyclists, and that’s where I started as well.
-Experiment with what works for you, and if you start to feel too fatigued, back it off.
-If you feel good, try adding more.
+Experiment with what works for you, and if you start to feel too fatigued, back it off and rest.
+If you feel good, try adding more work.

 [newsletter]

-Here are a couple more tips to consider before diving into any endurance training…
+Here are a couple more important tips to consider before diving into any endurance training…

 Not all mileage is the same.
 Elevation gain, terrain, weather conditions, fitness, and equipment will all affect the “value” of a mile.
 An hour of pedaling, however, is much a more consistent measurement.
 For building and tracking your riding volume, it’s much more useful.
-Many racers think in hours, measuring their workload in training hours per week.
-For me, it reduces stress too because I don’t get hung up on distance.
+Many experienced racers think in hours, and they measure their workload in training hours per week.
+For me, thinking in hours reduces stress too because I don’t get hung up on distance.

 If I'm trying to increase volume and build fitness for my target events, I just focus on increasing my time on the bike per week.
 In the 8-10 weeks before the event, I'll slowly increase my weekly time on the bike by about 30-60 minutes each week, either by adding more rides or lengthening rides.